Skip to content

 · 7 min read

-Sen. Peter Welch (D-VT) addresses former federal employees at the Hart Senate Office Building on March 11, 2025, following their dismissal under the DOGE Service program.
-The Senator criticized the Trump administration's approach to federal workforce reduction and voiced opposition to the pending Republican Continuing Resolution.
+Sen. Peter Welch (D-VT) addresses former federal employees at the Hart Senate Office Building on 11 March 2025, following their dismissal under the DOGE Service program.
+The Senator criticised the Trump administration's approach to federal workforce reduction and voiced opposition to the pending Republican Continuing Resolution.
 Alamy

 At an unusually contentious cabinet meeting on 6 March, Secretary of State Marco Rubio and Secretary of Transportation Sean Duffy got into an extended and heated argument with Elon Musk.
 Each side accused the other of lying.
 What was the burning issue at the heart of this confrontation?
 Ukraine?
 Immigration?
 Tariffs?
 No, the number of federal civil servants who should be fired immediately.
 Over the past several weeks, slashing the federal workforce has been the central goal of Musk’s “Department of Government Efficiency” (DOGE).
 This has generated scores of lawsuits, many of which the Trump/Musk administration has lost.
 Now there is angry pushback from the Trump appointees responsible for running federal agencies.